V-chala/Assignment-6/README.md

-Explanation has been [rovide in the file itself.
+Explanation has been provided in the file itself.